-What is a Push System vs a Pull System?
+What is a Push System?

 In a push-based supply chain, products are pushed through the channel from production up to the retailers.
 This means that production happens based on demand forecast.